 Accounting and management of joint ventures

 Accounting and management involve multiple parties, especially operators of generation assets, non-operator joint-venture partners, banks and governments.
 At the organisational level, this process is automated via joint venture management solutions.
-However, as data must be shared among other entities, blockchain’s secure ledger is a better solution, enabling users to interact faster and with more transparency.
+As data must be shared among other entities, blockchain’s secure ledger is a better solution, enabling users to interact faster and with more transparency.

 The current joint venture process presents some challenges:

-L3COS’ distributed ledger can be used to digitise the production, distribution and invoicing processes of joint ventures with electronic tracking of the Authorisation of Consent to Expenditure (ACE) between operators and non-operators.
+L3COS’ distributed ledger can be used to digitalize the production, distribution and invoicing processes of joint ventures with electronic tracking of the Authorisation of Consent to Expenditure (ACE) between operators and non-operators.
 Operators can upload transaction details, which are regulated by contractual rules, to non-operators.
 Using the platform, they can extract transaction details and receive notifications of payment, which they can then approve, resulting in automated payment to the operator.